flancer32/sample_mage2_module/README.md

 # sample_mage2_module

-Stub for Magento 2 module with development environment
+Stub for Magento 2 module with development environment.